Inside the ‘incredibly challenging’ effort by GM and Ventec to make more ventilators for coronavirus fight

 The day after the initial March 19 phone call, with one GM team already in India, the automaker dispatched a second group of senior manufacturing experts from Michigan to Seattle.

-They arrived that night and met first thing Friday morning at Ventec’s headquarters the day the partnership was publicly announced.
+They arrived that night and met at Ventec’s headquarters the day the partnership was publicly announced.
 Ventec shared with GM the technical specifications for a variety of VOCSN configurations.

 Cascadia supplies 26 components for VOCSN — including a crucial chassis that 48 other parts plug in to.
 GM and Ventec at the time had contemplated building 200,000 ventilators at a rate of 20,000 a month and needed to know whether the chassis could be produced quickly enough.